addyosmani/backbone-fundamentals/backbone-fundamentals.md

     'blur .edit':   'close'
   },

+  initialize: function (options) {
+    // In Backbone 1.1.0, if you want to access passed options in
+    // your view, you will need to save them as follows: this.options = options || {};
+  },

   // Re-render the title of the todo item.
   render: function() {
     this.$el.html( this.todoTpl( this.model.toJSON() ) );